Bignotto/tsk-cl/README.md

 - should be able to delete a task
 - should not be able to delete task without id
 - should not be able to delete task with invalid id

+## Fix Create Task Priority

+Priority should be set as `high`, `normal` or `low`. `CreateTaskService` was saving priority as a number.

+Fixed `CreateTaskService` so priotiry is saved correctly.

+Fixed all tests to reflect these changes.